All Israel

 “President Trump's bold plan could create extensive options for the departure of a population from Gaza who would be interested in doing so, and also help them be optimally absorbed in the target countries, as well as enable the advancement of reconstruction plans in a demilitarized and threat-free Gaza in the post-Hamas era – which will last for many years,” Katz remarked.

-While Israel hoped that this would reduce the ability of Hamas to use Gaza civilians as human shields, and also reduce the seriousness of a humanitarian crisis in the Strip due to the ongoing fighting in the enclave, it understood that Egypt and Jordan were strongly opposed to the idea.
+While Israel hoped this would limit Hamas' ability to use Gaza civilians as human shields and mitigate the humanitarian crisis in the Strip amid ongoing fighting, it recognized strong opposition from Egypt and Jordan.

-In recent months, the government even began working on a plan to allow a limited, voluntary emigration from Gaza, and contacted a third, unnamed country, however, this plan was much simpler than Trump’s proposal on Tuesday.
+In recent months, the government began working on a plan to allow limited, voluntary emigration from Gaza and contacted a third, unnamed country.
+However, this plan was much simpler than Trump’s proposal on Tuesday.

-Despite the strong opposition from many Arab governments, recent interviews by Arabic speaking Israeli reporters with residents of Gaza, as well as videos posted on social media by several Gaza residents, indicates that Trump’s proposal has some support among the civilian population, who see the destruction of Gaza firsthand.
+Despite strong opposition from many Arab governments, recent interviews featuring Arabic-speaking Israeli reporters with residents of Gaza, as well as videos posted on social media by several Gaza residents, indicate that Trump’s proposal has some support among the civilian population, who see the destruction of Gaza firsthand.

 The All Israel News Staff is a team of journalists in Israel.